pongasoft/glu/docs/manual/src/main/sphinx/source/agent.rst

 Key setup
 ^^^^^^^^^
-The keys needed by the agent are generated during the :ref:`keys generation step <easy-propduction-setup-gen-dist>`.
+The keys needed by the agent are generated during the :ref:`keys generation step <easy-production-setup-gen-dist>`.

 Multiple agents on one host
 ---------------------------